Slone123c/obsidian-note/System Design Interview/Ch6 Design A Key-Value Store.md

 	- CP(Consistency and Partition Tolerance)
 	- AP(Availability and Partition Tolerance)
 	- CA(Consistency and Availability)
-		- In the event of a network partition or other types of failures that causes the system to separate, the CA system will no
+		- In the event of a network partition or other types of failures that causes the system to separate, the CA system would not be able to maintain Consistency or Availability.